Azteca América: History

 On October 21, 2022, INNOVATE Corp. announced that Azteca América would cease operations on December 31, after 22 years of operation as a competitor to leading Spanish networks Univision and Telemundo.
 Prior to the announcement, INNOVATE had been selling most of the full-power stations operated by Azteca América, and began notifying affiliates and advertising partners of the network's planned closure.
-In addition, TV Azteca had entered into a content and co-production agreement with competitor Estrella TV that will see its news and entertainment programming blended onto that network's schedule.
-The network went off the air on January 1, 2023, at around 12:59 a.m., after an airing of Ya Cayó Renovado.
+In addition, TV Azteca had entered into a content and co-production agreement with American network Estrella TV that will see its news and entertainment programming blended onto that network's schedule.
+The network went off the air on January 1, 2023, at around 12:59 a.m., after an airing of Ya Cayó Renovado and their ‘todo somos uno’ bumper.
 Azteca América's website was redirected to TV Azteca's website shortly thereafter.

 Programming

 Azteca América formerly operated on a 150-hour network programming schedule.
 It provided various types of general entertainment programming to owned-and-operated and affiliated stations Monday through Fridays from 3:00 a.m. to 12:00 a.m., and Saturdays and Sundays from 5:00 a.m. to 12:00 a.m.
 Eastern and Pacific Time.
 All other time periods were filled with infomercials.
 Affiliates were allowed the option to carried local programming – including local public affairs programs, local brokered programming and, less commonly, newscasts – in place of regular programming or infomercials aired within the base Azteca schedule.
 In the network's latter years, though its affiliate base was mainly made up of automated HC2/Innovate stations which with the repeal of the Main Studio Rule in 2019, terminated all local operations and outreach to their viewers.

 The network's programming included coverage of Liga MX teams held by the main Azteca network, family game shows, lifestyle, reality and drama series, telenovelas and news programming.
 Regular series airing on the network included the "caught-on-tape"-focused newsmagazine Al Extremo ("To The Extreme"), and the 7pm family hour, La Hora Ganadora ("The Winning Hour").
 Azteca also aired a five-hour block of Spanish-dubbed American programs aimed at children in a split-schedule format each Saturday and Sunday morning (with the first two hours airing Saturdays and the final three on Sundays), designed to meet the Federal Communications Commission's educational and informational programming requirements.

 The U.S.-based Azteca network featured content sourced from TV Azteca's four television networks in Mexico – Azteca Uno, Azteca 7, ADN 40 and a+.

 In addition, Azteca complemented its Mexican-originated programming with a lineup of programs from international producers and distributors such as GestMusic Endemol, Colombia's Caracol TV, and Spain's Islas Audiovisual.